ianhomer/dotfiles/README.md

     ~/.dotfiles/start

-Update at any time with:
+Update and run administrative actions with:

     dotme